hed-standard/hed-examples/docs/source/FileRemodelingTools.md

 > The full path of dataset root directory.

 `model_path`
-> The full path of the JSON remodel file.
+> The full path of the JSON remodel file (for *run_remodel* only).
 >
 #### Named arguments

 Named arguments consist of a key starting with a hyphen and possibly a value.
-Named arguments can given in any order or omitted.
+Named arguments can be given in any order or omitted.
 If omitted, a specified default is used.
 Argument keys and values are separated by spaces.
 For argument values that are lists, the key is given followed by the items in the list, all separated by spaces.
+Each command has two different forms of the key name: a short form and a longer form.
+Users are free to use either form.

 `-b`, `--bids-format`
 > If this flag present, the dataset is in BIDS format with sidecars.
+Tabular files are located using BIDS naming.

 `-e`, `--extensions`
-> This option is followed by the file extension(s) of the tab-separated data files to process.
-The default is `.tsv`.
+> This option is followed by a list of file extension(s) of the data files to process.
+> The default is `.tsv`.
+Comma separated tabular files are not permitted.

 `-f`, `--file-suffix`
-> This option is followed by the suffix names of the files to be processed (`events` by default).
+> This option is followed by the suffix names of the files to be processed.
+> For example `events` (the default) captures files named `events.tsv` if the default extension is used.
 > The filename without the extension must end in one of the specified suffixes in order to be
 > backed up or transformed.

+`-i`, `--include-individual`
+> If this flag is present, summary information for individual files as well as an overall dataset summary
+> is reported for all summarization operations.

 `-j`, `--json-sidecar`
 > This option is followed by the full path of the JSON sidecar with HED annotations to be
-> applied during the processing of HED-related remodelng operations.
+> applied during the processing of HED-related remodeling operations.

 `-n`, `--backup_name`
 > The name of the backup used for the remodeling (`default_back` by default).

 `-r`, `--hed-versions`
 > This option is followed by one or more HED versions.
-Versions of the base schema are specified
+Versions of the standard schema are specified
 > by their semantic versions (e.g., 8.1.0), while library schema versions are prefixed by their
 > library name (e.g., score_1.0.0).
 If more than one version is given,
 > only one version can be unprefixed.
 The remaining versions must have short-name prefixes such as sc:
 > to distinguish among them.
 These short names also prefix the tags used from the corresponding schema.

 `-s`, `--save-formats`
-> This option is followed by the extensions (including .) indicating the formats in which
+> This option is followed by the extensions (including .) of the formats in which
 > to save summaries (defaults: '.txt' '.json').

 `-t`, `--task-names`
 > The name(s) of the tasks to be included (for BIDS-formatted files only).
-> When a dataset includes multiple tasks, the event files are structured
+> When a dataset includes multiple tasks, the event files are often structured
 > differently for each task and thus require different transformation files.
 > This option allows the backups and operations to be restricted to a single task.
+> If this option is omitted, all tasks are used.

 `-v`, `--verbose`
-> If present, output more comprehensive messages documenting transformation progress.
+> If present, more comprehensive messages documenting transformation progress
+> are printed to standard output.

 `-x`, `--exclude-dirs`
 > The directories to exclude when gathering the data files to process.
-> For BIDS datasets, this is typically `derivatives`, `stimuli`, and `sourcecode`.
+> For BIDS datasets, these are typically `derivatives`, `stimuli`, and `sourcecode`.
-> The `derivatives/remodel` directory is automatically excluded from remodeling, as
+> Any subdirectory named `remodel` is automatically excluded from remodeling, as
-> this directory is reserved to state and result information.
+> these directories are reserved for storing backup, state, and result information for the remodeling process itself.

 (remodel-scripts-anchor)=
 ## Remodel scripts

-This section discusses the three main remodeling scripts with command-line interfaces to support backup, remodeling, and restoring.
+This section discusses the three main remodeling scripts with command-line interfaces to support backup, remodeling, and restoring the tabular files used in the remodeling process.

 (backing-up-events-anchor)=
 ### Backing up events